-26.1 If any of the terms of this Agreement are held to be invalid or unenforceable by operation of law or by any court of competent jurisdiction, the remainder of the Agreement shall

-- remain in full force and effect.
+- 26.1 If any of the terms of this Agreement are held to be invalid or unenforceable by operation of law or by any court of competent jurisdiction, the remainder of the Agreement shall remain in full force and effect.
 Either party may request negotiations over those invalid portions for the purpose of achieving a mutually satisfactory replacement. - 26.2 Except as specifically provided, this Agreement will take effect upon ratification by both parties. - 26.3 There shall be no strikes or lockouts during the term of this Agreement or during the negotiation for a successor agreement. - 26.4 A "day" for all sections in this Agreement is a working day unless otherwise noted.
 A working day is Monday through Friday when the University is open for business, even if classes are not scheduled. - 26.5 Except as provided by this Agreement and applicable law, the University will satisfy its collective bargaining obligation prior to changing any term or condition of faculty employment.
-Further, the University will satisfy its bargaining obligation regarding the impact of any decisions made by the University in the exercise of its lawful managerial rights which affect faculty wages, hours, and other terms and conditions of employment.
+Further, the University will satisfy its bargaining obligation regarding the impact of any decisions made by the University in the exercise of its lawful managerial rights which affect faculty wages, hours, and other terms and conditions of employment. - 26.6 Should any conflict exist between the provisions specifically set forth in this Agreement and policies and procedures of the University and/or the Faculty Handbook (including appendices), the provisions of this Agreement shall be controlling. - 26.7 Professional staff employees of the University whose positions require teaching in areas of their professional expertise (e.g., lab support technicians, coaches) are excluded from coverage under this Agreement; provided that faculty will evaluate all teaching performed by such employees.
+The University will supply the UFWW with a list of employees and positions covered by this paragraph on or before the effective date of this Agreement.
+Additions to the list, other than to update the list because of the replacement of an employee holding a position on the list, will be subject to the mutual agreement of the parties.